theKashey/react-remove-scroll/README.md

 `RemoveScroll` accept following props
 - `children`
 - `[enabled]` - activate or deactivate component behaviour without removing it.
+- `[allowPinchZoom=false]` - enabled "pinch-n-zoom" behavior.
+By default it might be prevented.
+However - pinch and zoom might break "scroll isolation", and __disabled by default__.
 - `[noIsolation=false]` - disables outer event capturing.
 Event capturing is React friendly and unlikely be a problem.
 But if you are using _shadowbox_ of some sort - you dont need it.
 - `[inert=false]` - ☠️(be careful) disables events the rest of page completely using `pointer-events` expect the Lock(+shard).